 Therefore, it’s crucial to ask questions of retailers to make sure they’re selling you pieces made from ethically and sustainably sourced materials.
 Look into the reputation of the jeweller you plan to buy from, research their background and check what certification standards they adhere to.
 Although the Kimberley Process does not certify individual jewellers, reputable businesses will only buy from suppliers that provide diamonds that are conflict-free.
 A jeweller who values ethical production practices will work with companies and suppliers that also have these philosophies.

 Orsini uses diamonds from the most reputable grading labs, such as GIA (Gemological Institute of America).
 Many of our brands are members of the Responsible Jewellery Council, a global standards body for responsible jewellery throughout the entire supply chain.
 As for gemstones, our director Sarah Hutchings has completed her GIA training in coloured stones and sources them from trusted local or overseas gemstone suppliers, however, with coloured gemstones it is more difficult to have this assurance.
-One of my gemstone suppliers Hamid Bros. has further information on ethical gems, which you can read here.
 There’s always the option of buying lab-grown jewels if you want an absolute guarantee your gems will be conflict free.
 At Orsini, we have beautiful pieces by Pomellato which are made from synthetic rubies and sapphires.

 Pomellato’s credibility and reputation are based on sustainability.
 Orsini is delighted to have a brand that is so committed to ethical values, manufacturing excellence and the importance of caring for the planet.